 There should be a small bit of silence or near silence just before the consonant.
-Move the pink where the silence begins, and the cutoff to where the silence ends.
+Move the fixed region to where the silence begins, and the cutoff to where the silence ends.
 Yes, we're not including the consonant itself.
 That's because, in a UST, this note would be followed by another note that DOES have the consonant.
 This allows for a smooth transition without an awkward double consonant sound.

 Fricatives (f v th dh s z sh zh hh)